kadirilkimen/babyBear-3D-printer/BOM/Readme.md

 ## **Components**
-Component connections are carefully selected.
+Component links are carefully selected.
 But I didn't buy them directly.
 Most of the babyBear components donated by V-slot Poland.
 The rest were collected from local stores.